June 27, 2017

 How the Top 500 Internet Retailers Collect Email Sign-ups (2017)

-We’re back for year three of How the Top 500 Internet Retailers Collect Email Sign-ups (2017), where we analyzed the email sign-up process of retailers, including how they incentivized sign-ups, what personal data they collected, and more.
-Included in this blog will be some trend comparison over last year’s How the Top 500 Internet Retailers Collect Email Sign-ups (2016).
+We’re back for year three of How the Top 500 Internet Retailers Collect Email Sign-ups (2017), where we analyze the email sign-up process of retailers, including how they incentivized sign-ups, what personal data they collected, and more.
+Included in this blog will be trend comparison over last year’s How the Top 500 Internet Retailers Collect Email Sign-ups (2016).

-Before we get started, did you know that half of Americans are now Amazon Prime shoppers?
+Before we get started, did you know half of Americans are now Amazon Prime shoppers?
 Or that 43% of all US online retail in 2016 went through Amazon?
-The National Retail Federation forecasts that nonstore sales will grow 8-12% in 2017, compared with a projected 3.7-4.2% growth rate for the retail industry as a whole (excluding gas stations, automobiles, and restaurants).
+The National Retail Federation forecasts nonstore sales will grow 8-12% in 2017, compared with a projected 3.7-4.2% growth rate for the retail industry as a whole (excluding gas stations, automobiles, and restaurants).
 Consider how important email marketing will become in the years ahead as the brick-and-mortar revenues continue to be cannibalized by online sales.